tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 ---
 layout: tufte
 title: Ways of Seeing
-subtitle: How to recognize and understand with culture inside a client's organization
+subtitle: How to recognize and understand culture inside a client's organization
 tags: strategy
 draft: true
 ---